CombiRWTH/StaffScheduling/cases/case_catalog.md

 - ...

 ## Case 3: - Real Data
-Within this case the automatically extracted data from the database is stored.
-This excludes the `wishes_and_blocked.json` file as this includes all the manually submitted wishes of employees as well as special circumstances such as health or family-related restrictions.
-All different files are listed below with the corresponding description of each field within them.
+In this case, the automatically extracted data from the database is stored.
+The `wishes_and_blocked.json` file is an exception because it includes all the manually submitted wishes of employees, as well as special circumstances, such as health- or family-related restrictions.
+The different files and their corresponding descriptions are listed below.

 ## 📁 File: `employees.json`